20 Questions: Ross Moriarty – England U20s flanker

 There’s a pier near us so we’ve been doing a bit of fishing.
 There’s quite a bit of PlayStation as well and my room’s become a bit of a social area.

-When did you get into rugby?
+When did you get into ?

 My dad (Paul) and uncle (Richard) were big influences because they both played.
-I started playing for Swansea schoolboys at 11 and haven’t stopped since.
+I started playing for schoolboys at 11 and haven’t stopped since.

 That was a late age to start, wasn’t it?